 Our regular annual events include two open shows, one championship show, two garden parties and working days.
 All club members and interested parties are welcome to attend all club events and share our experience of our wonderful breed.

 Recent history, current concerns, available tests and looking forward at the future health and wellbeing of Bernese in Britain.
 Initiatives YOU can help with are detailed here and evereyone with a genuine love for the breed will surely want to help make a better future.

 Essential advice and information about finding, choosing, training, living with and caring for a Bernese Mountain Dog.

-Most Bernese come into rescue for many reasons but always through no fault of their own, our Rescue Organisation helps re-home Bernese in need.
+Bernese come into rescue for many reasons but always through no fault of their own, our Rescue Organisation helps to re-home Bernese in need.

 The Bernese Mountain Dog is one of a group of four Swiss working dogs known as Sennenhund.
 Bernese Mountain Dogs were originally used by the weavers of Bern as a draught dog, and also employed in herding sheep and cattle to and from the mountain pastures.
 Modern Bernese Mountain Dogs are still occasionally harnessed to a light cart, which they enjoy pulling.
 All Bernese carry the traditional Swiss colouring of black and tan with white markings.
 The breed name is taken from the canton of Bern where they can be found on the streets but especially in the rural areas.